jssql1234/docs-sqlacc/docs/usage/Asset/faq.md

 5. Tick *Cancelled* to the Journal posted from Step 4
 ![je-cancellled](../../../static/img/usage/asset/assetFaq/je-cancellled.jpg)

-## Somehow the depreciation value is different from my previous Journal, can I edit the depreciation value calculated in Maintain Asset Item?
+## If the depreciation value differs from my previous Journal, can I edit the depreciation value calculated in Maintain Asset Item?

-Yes, it is allowed to change the depreciation value in Maintain Asset Item (Depreciation Schedule).
+Yes, you can change the depreciation value in Maintain Asset Item (Depreciation Schedule).

 ![asset-amount](../../../static/img/usage/asset/assetFaq/asset-amount.jpg)

 ![depr-value](../../../static/img/usage/asset/assetFaq/depr-value.jpg)

-## Can the amortization of Intangible Assets like license be used in Asset Module?
+## Can the amortization of Intangible Assets such as licenses, be managed in the Asset Module?

 Yes, it can.
-Just maintain as usual like __Tangible Asset__ (Fixed Asset).
+Maintain it as you would a __Tangible Asset__ (Fixed Asset).

-For __Intangible Asset__ (eg. goodwill, license), the __amortization calculation__ is using __straight line method__ can choosen in the Asset Group.
-It is calculated by taking the difference between the cost of the asset and its anticipated salvage or book value and dividing that figure by the total number of years it will be used.
+For __Intangible Asset__ (eg. goodwill, license), the __amortization calculation__ uses the __straight line method__ , which can be selected in the Asset Group.
+The calculation involves subtracting the asset's anticipated salvage or book value from its cost and dividing the result by the total number of years it will be used.

-## Can I import the asset list using Excel instead of key-in?
+## Can I import the asset list using Excel instead of manually key-in?

 Yes, you can.
-Asset import function available in SQL Account version 5.2022.948.826
+The asset import function is available in SQL Account version 5.2022.948.826

 Refer to [Import-Asset Master List](../../usage/asset/guide#importing-asset-master-list)

-## How to handle additional cost for the Fixed Asset?
+## How do I handle additional cost for the Fixed Asset?

-Create new asset code to handle additional cost, eg.
+Create new asset code to handle additional cost, eg.:

 | __Asset Code__ | __Description__            | __Remark__          |
 |----------------|-----------------------------|---------------------|